dschrempf/skeria/README.md

 ### Tips

-* Pages where you specify `menu = "main"` in the front matter will be linked in the sidebar just below the `Blog` link.
+* Pages where you specify `menu = "main"` in the front matter will be linked in the navbar just below the `Blog` link.
 * Use the exact permalink format above to maintain old links if migrating from Jekyll/Octopress.
 <!-- * Change the favicon by providing your own as `static/favicon.png` in your site directory. -->